kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

         sequence_numbers = [sequence_numbers]
     sequence_numbers = cast(List[int], sequence_numbers)  # mypy clarity

-    for num in sequence_numbers:  # if not casted to List[int], mypy will error print(num)
+    for num in sequence_numbers:  # if not cast to List[int], mypy will error print(num)
 ```